 Restart your Fitbit or reset it

-Restarting often fixes many problems by rebooting the Fitbit’s operating system.
+Restarting often fixes many problems by rebooting Fitbit’s operating system.

 To review step-by-step instructions on restarting your Fitbit by model, see this article Need to restart or reset your Fitbit device?
 Learn the steps.